jeremygradisher/resources/cool-websites.md

 Save time - use browser bots to automate website actions and repetitive tasks on any website or web app.
 Get 2 hours of bot run time for free, sign up to one of our packages for more!
 Run time is counted from when your bot starts running to when it finishes - you can spend as long building as you like.
 Stopped runs or errors don't count, either!
 The maximum duration of a single run during the free trial is 30 mins. $15 gets you 5 hours. $50 gets you 30 hours.

+https://www.grammarly.com/ - Grammarly is a free tool that helps you write better.
+It's a Chrome extension that uses AI to write better.
+It's free and easy to use.